 Hand embroidery, machine embroidery, thread work, 3 dimensional thread objects, Yarns, trapunto and shadow trapunto.
 A lot of these techniques and special effects are covered in my Natural Wonders DVD.
 I love, love, love my paint crayons; for shading, adding details, and changing colors of great prints.
 See demonstration video in web store - paints.

 I do - always in the foreground though.
 They tend to wreck havoc with any depth I have created when used in the back ground.
 Beading, 3 dimensional thread sculptured branches, trees, dragon flies, etc. are wonderful additions.
 My DVD's have a mini workshop on creating three dimensional thread sculptures.
-This technique is wonderful for trees, branches, bushes, surf, lace like flowers, etc. The Jelly Fish were made with thread.
+This technique is wonderful for trees, branches, bushes, surf, lace like flowers, etc. The Jelly Fish and above Sea Fans were made with this technique.

 I use the layered applique method.
 My quilts usually have over a thousand pieces hand appliqued together.
 Each piece creates a shadow, high light, or helps to define the form, much like an individual brush stroke.
 Sometimes I trim up the back if it is getting too thick, sometimes I don't.
 Hand Quilting through all those layers would be hard on my already challenged thumbs.
 I like what my machine can do in creating fine heirloom stippling, feathers, trapunto, and traditional sashiko patterns.
 See my free video for quilting the pictorial quilt!